 As a fly fisher, if you have any experience with a spinning rod or baitcaster, then you understand the tight line advantage.
 When I was young, my uncle taught me to hold extra line off the water by keeping the rod tip up.
 That made sense, because I could feel the weight of the Rooster Tail or fathead minnow against the rod tip when I was in touch.
-And however I fished with a spinning rod, the goal was to be in contact with the bait as we kept extra slack out of the system.
+However I fished with a spinning rod, the goal was to be in contact with the bait as I kept extra slack out of the system.

 That same approach can be effectively carried over to all fly fishing styles.

 The most consequential difference between gear fishing and fly fishing is the thickness in lines.
 Gear anglers tend to use the thinnest lines possible.
 Fly anglers may use the thinnest tippet possible, but it’s attached to a thicker leader that usually finishes in a thicker butt section, and that’s attached to an even thicker fly line.
 It’s necessary because flies are (generally) light, while lures are heavy enough to carry the attached line behind them, flying off toward the target.
 But with the extra diameter in fly line and leader comes extra weight.
 And while the gear angler can easily hold line off the water, the fly angler can hold only some line off the water.
 The rest must lay on the surface.